vivalalova/comic-express/readme.md

 * `category title`
 	* from response of api `category` ex : `冒险类`
 * `title` for search comic-express
+* `sort` optional,could be set to following
-* `hot` optional ,  set true to sort with hot counter
+	* hot , sort for hot catalog
+	* update , sort for recent updated
 * `limit` default to 30
 * `skip` (offset) default to 0